dwking2000/cosigner/README.md

 Cosigner will be following Google's
 [Java style guide](http://google.github.io/styleguide/javaguide.html).

+## Usage

+See [cosigner-core](https://github.com/EMAXio/cosigner/blob/master/cosigner-core/README.md) for instructions on building and using cosigner.

 ## Ownership and License

 Copyright information and contributors are listed in AUTHORS.
 This project uses